Next.js

 A complete Next.js 15 app-router project — including driving-state

-banner, RTL flip on Arabic context, and callApi against a local
+banner, RTL flip on Arabic context, and a fetch() against a declared

 examples/nextjs-example/